-After I finished writing the book An Eames Primer, a number of people asked me what was the essence of what they needed to know about the Eames Philosophy.
+After I finished writing the book An Eames Primer, a number of people asked me what the essence of what they needed to know about the Eames Philosophy was.
 The question I was interested in was not so much an academic one—or even making a list of important Eames projects—but rather, what are the key Eames ideas that can help us all live better lives?

 Are these all Eames Quotes?

 Not at all.
 Actually that was one of the opportunities: To have the freedom to distill lessons from Charles and Ray’s lives and approach without needing to tie it to their own phrasing.

 Are the 14 parables based on your book An Eames Primer?

 They originated in that work and process, but represent a different way of looking at many of those ideas—as well as some new thinking.

 Well, as the list developed and was discussed—and especially as the poster idea came up—I’d referred to them as parables to my friend Keith Yamashita, and the name kind of stayed with everyone.
 And the more we all thought about it, the more they really seemed to be parables in the sense of being lessons that seem simple, but that you can dive into for a long time.